Service Map¶

 All Commercial Plan workspaces belong to the same Organization ID, i.e., they have the same organization.

-Data Source Definition and DQL Query¶
+Data Source Definitions and DQL Query¶

 For more details, please refer to Service Map Data Source Definitions.